 The scan time will vary depending on the area being examined, but most scans take 30 minutes to one hour.

-After your MRI scan, you can dress, collect your belongings and report to reception.
-You will be presented with hardcopy films or a CD to take with you.
-The radiologist will produce a report that will be sent directly to your GP or specialist.
+After your MRI, you can dress, collect your belongings and report to reception.
+You will be presented with hard copy films or a CD to take with you.
+The radiologist will produce a report, sent directly to your GP or specialist.
 Please contact your referring doctor to discuss your results.